 This tomato tart is relatively simple to make, but there are a few specific steps to follow.

 - Prep the base.
 In a small bowl, combine the crème fraîche, mustard, salt, and pepper.
 Spread the crème fraîche mixture across the pastry, leaving a 1/2 inch border all the way around.
 Sprinkle with chopped chives. (you can blend this in a food processor if you want a super creamy mixture!)

 - Add the tomatoes.
 Top with the tomatoes and then sprinkle a little salt across the tomatoes.

 - Serve.
 Let cool slightly before cutting it with a sharp knife and serving.
 Top with extra chives and a sprinkle of salt, if desired.

 More Recipes Featuring Tomatoes

-If you love tomatoes, I’ve got a bunch of recipe you’ll love!
+If you love tomatoes, I’ve got a bunch of recipes you’ll love!
 They are such a versatile fruit - they’re wonderful in tarts, salads, and pasta dishes.
 Here are a couple of my favorite tomato recipes.